Harry Tyler Photography

 Harry started off his career as a press photographer with the Cape Times (Cape Town, South Africa) in 1960, rising to the position of chief photographer, before resigning to start his own studio in 1965.
 He had become interested in fashion photography, and from there progressed to all forms of commercial and advertising photography.
 He rapidly became one of South Africa's leading commercial photographers.

-His range of experience is very wide: aerial photography (usually for property developers), portraiture - particularly of the business and political elite (including the State President), interiors, including the entire House of Assembly of the South African Parliament (members and all), and art works for archival purposes, and in recent years he has concentrated on mail order catalogue work.
+His range of experience is very wide: aerial photography (usually for property developers), portraiture - particularly of the business and political elite (including the State President), interiors, including the entire House of Assembly of the South African Parliament (members and all), and art works for archival purposes, and in later years he concentrated on mail order catalogue work.